Integrable systems from Poisson reductions of generalized Hamiltonian torus actions: Examples based on cotangent bundles of compact Lie groups

 \begin{proof} We check that the assumptions of Scenario \ref{scen:G11} are satisfied by $(M,P_M)$, $\fH$ \eqref{J26} and $Y$ \eqref{J27} with $\Gone= K$ and $\Gtwo= \bT$ as described above.
 We already noticed that $\fH$ is Abelian with complete flows, proving item \ref{itScen:1}.
 Then, any $\varphi\in C^\infty(\fk)^K$ can be expressed in terms of the $\varphi_j$ \eqref{J12} on $\fk^\reg$, hence we can express any element of $\fH$ in terms of the $H_j$ on $Y$.
 It follows from the equalities in \eqref{J14} and \eqref{J15} that $H_1,\dots, H_\ell$ are independent at every point of $Y$, and item \ref{itScen:3} holds.
 The vector fields $V_{H_j}$ generate the $\bT$-action \eqref{J32}, which is obviously proper and effective, and we also have $\{H_i,H_j\}=0$; thus item \ref{itScen:2} is verified.
 Finally, by Lemma \ref{lem:J8}, the action of $K\times \bT$ has principal isotropy type $\cZ(K)\times \{e\}$; so item \ref{itScen:4} of Scenario \ref{scen:G11} holds, too.
 Therefore, Theorem \ref{thm:G12} is directly applicable.
 We similarly arrive at the same conclusions for $\tilde Y$, $\tilde \fH$ and $\Gtwo= \bR^\ell$. \end{proof}

+\begin{rem} The construction of the torus action \eqref{J32} is a special case of a general construction of $2\pi$-periodic Hamiltonian flows on (an open subset of) a symplectic $K$ manifold $M$ equipped with an equivariant momentum map, here denoted $\Psi: M \to \fk^* \simeq \fk$.
+This is due to Guillemin and Sternberg \cite{GS} who applied it, for example, for obtaining action variables of Gelfand-Cetlin systems.
+Specifically, the functions $H_j$ \eqref{J29} arise from Theorem 3.4 of \cite{GS} by using the momentum map $\Psi(g,J)=J$ that generates the cotangent lift of the action of $K$ on itself by left multiplications.
+We learned this connection with \cite{GS} after completion of the present paper, and thank R.~Fioresi for bringing it to our attention. \end{rem}

 \begin{rem} The systems $(M,P_M, \fH)$ and $(M, P_M, \tilde \fH)$ with the constants of motion mentioned in Remark \ref{rem:J5} are degenerate integrable systems.
-It was shown in the papers \cite{FeCONF,Re1} that the Poisson reductions of these systems inherit degenerate integrability on \emph{generic symplectic leaves} of (the smooth part of) the quotient space $M/K$.
-Our Proposition \ref{pr:J10} gives considerably stronger results, which we derived by a method different from those used in \cite{FeCONF,Re1}. \end{rem}
+It was shown in the papers \cite{FeCONF,Re1} that the Poisson reductions of these systems inherit degenerate integrability on \emph{generic symplectic leaves} of (the smooth part of) the quotient space $M/K$ where they can be interpreted as trigonometric spin Sutherland systems and their rational Ruijsenaars--Schneider type duals.
+Our Proposition \ref{pr:J10} gives considerably stronger results, which we derived by a method different from those used in \cite{FeCONF,Re1}.
+For a spinless special case that occurs for $K={\mathrm{SU}}(n)$, see also \cite{FeA}. \end{rem}